Narva Power Plants: Auvere Power Plant

+A 26.5 MW/53.1 MWh grid battery started operating in February 2025.

 Ash disposal

 The oil shale burnt at Narva plants produces roughly 46% ash, so the stations produce about 4.5 million tons of ash per year.
 The ash-disposal system involves washing it away with water, and the dirty water is stored in ash-storage lagoons which appear bright blue on the satellite photos.
 Balti has two storage areas.
 The western one is divided into twelve sub-regions by banks about three metres wide, and is already closed.
 The eastern one is in current use and is divided into three sub-regions.
 The ash is highly alkaline, since the non-combustible portion of the oil shale is essentially limestone.

 Wind farm

 In 2012, a 39 MW wind farm was erected on the closed ash field of Balti Power Plant.
 The wind farm consists of 17 Enercon E82 wind turbines, 2.3 MW each.
 The hub height is 107 m and the rotor diameter is 82 m.
 To fasten the generators' foundations, 22 m stakes have been drilled into the field's limestone base.
 The wind farm cost €60 million and was completed in 2012.